db-ux-design-system/core-web/packages/components/docs/Validation.md

 # Validation

 -   The form components `checkbox`, `radio`, `input`, `textarea` & `select` have some sort of "auto-validation"
--   `checkbox` & `radio` do have a color change if you use the `required` attribute.
+-   `radio` do have a color change if you use the `required` attribute.
 If you use [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#validation) they will be highlighted directly
 -   If you use `required` on `input`, `textarea` or `select` you will see invalid/valid states only on submitting or `onchange`
 -   There are some other attributes for `input` (`type`,`minlength`,`maxlength`,`pattern`) and `textarea`(`minlength`,`maxlength`) which can be used for [validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#using_built-in_form_validation).